ibexa/documentation-developer/docs/tutorials/enterprise_beginner/2_prepare_the_landing_page.md

     A zone in a layout template **must have** the `data-ez-zone-id` attribute (lines 2 and 19).
     A block **must have** the `data-ez-block-id` attribute (lines 7 and 24)

-With these three elements: configuration, thumbnail and template, the new layout is ready to use.
+With these three elements: configuration, icon and template, the new layout is ready to use.

 ### Change Home Page layout